Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

           }
         },
         {
-          "integrationRuntimeName": "IRmanaged2",
+          "integrationRuntimeName": "IRvnetManaged",
-          "linkedServiceDescription": "This is a description for the linked service using the IRmanaged2 integration runtime.", "name": "LakeStoreLinkedservice",
+          "linkedServiceDescription": "This is a description for the linked service using the IRvnetManaged integration runtime.", "name": "LakeStoreLinkedservice",
           "parameters": {
             "storageAccountName": {